 But if the air is very dry, raindrops can evaporate during their ascent toward the Earth’s surface, so in terms of sensible weather, it would just be cloudy.

-Rainfall that evaporates before reaching the ground is called "virga."
+Rainfall drops that evaporate before reaching the ground is called "virga."

 Even though water is generally odorless, you might notice an "earthy" smell when it first starts to rain.
 This scent actually comes from the moistening of the ground, according to EarthSky.org.